apupneja/devsoc_collab/README.md

 This is the repository of the ProfStats, a tool created as a part of a hackathon organised by DevSoc of BITS Pilani Goa Campus.

-## The problem
+## The Problem

 The students at BITS Pilani have the freedom to choose their own professors at the start of every semester.
 In order to choose the best professors for their courses in their semester, juniors take feedback from the seniors.
 But every senior has his/her own opinion which leads to a lot of confusion for the juniors.
+Especially now, when the university is running in online mode, the reachability of senior reduces exponentially.

 ## How ProfStats helps